HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 manufacturers note that “The sense of being watched is the greatest fear

-night animals have”.
-I must confess that I have my reservations about
+device can be very effective, but I must confess that I have reservations about

 watched (even when they’ve spotted me) have ever appeared frightened by